This post may contain affiliate links. Please read our disclosure policy.

 corn tortillas, salsa verde, cheese and cooked chicken on a brown cutting board.

-• Oil: Stick to neutral oils like avocado, vegetable, or canola for frying the tortillas.
-These oils won’t overwhelm the dish’s flavors.
+• Oil: Neutral oils such as avocado, vegetable, or canola are best for frying tortillas since they don’t overpower the flavors.

 Save This Recipe!